-- (3) TSR is cumulative (assuming \$100 was invested on December 31, 2019) for the measurement periods beginning on December 31, 2019 and ending on December 31 of each of 2023, 2022, 2021 and 2020, respectively, calculated in accordance with Item 201(e) of Regulation S-K. The peer group for purposes of this table is the same as for the Shareholder Return Performance Presentation of the Company's Annual Reports on Form 10-K for the year ended December 31, 2023.
-Historic stock price performance is not necessarily indicative of future stock performance. - (4) Reflects "Net Income" in the Company's Consolidated Statements of Income included in the Company's Annual Reports on Form 10-K for each of the years ended December 31, 2023, 2022, 2021 and 2020. - (5) Adjusted EBITA Margin is the financial measure from the tabular list of Company Performance Metrics below which in the Company's assessment represents the most important financial measure used by the Company to link compensation and performance.
-Adjusted EBITA Margin as used in this Proxy Statement is a non-GAAP financial measure.
-Refer to page 48 for further discussion on this measure, including a reconciliation of Adjusted EBITA Margin to the most directly comparable GAAP measure.
+- (3) TSR is cumulative (assuming \$100 was invested on December 31, 2019) for the measurement periods beginning on December 31, 2019 and ending on December 31 of each of 2024, 2023, 2022, 2021 and 2020, respectively, calculated in accordance with Item 201(e) of Regulation S-K. The peer group for purposes of this table is the same as for the Shareholder Return Performance Presentation of the Company's Annual Report on Form 10-K for the year ended December 31, 2024.
+Historic stock price performance is not necessarily indicative of future stock performance. - (4) Reflects "Net Income" in the Company's Consolidated Statements of Income included in the Company's Annual Reports on Form 10-K for each of the years ended December 31, 2024, 2023, 2022, 2021 and 2020. - (5) Adjusted EBITA Margin Percent is the financial measure from the tabular list of Company Performance Metrics below which in the Company's assessment represents the most important financial measure used by the Company to link compensation and performance.
+Adjusted EBITA Margin Percent as used in this Proxy Statement is a non-GAAP financial measure.
+Refer to page 47 for further discussion on this measure, and page 33 for a reconciliation of Adjusted EBITA Margin Percent to the most directly comparable GAAP measure.